Skip to main content

 (2) Format:

-The environmental disclosure data shall be provided in a standardized format to facilitate comparisons by customers.
-This data shall be disclosed in not less than ten-point type.
+The environmental disclosure data shall be provided in a standardized format to facilitate comparisons by customers and should be disclosed in not less than ten-point type.
 The presentation of this data shall comply with each of the following requirements:

-(a) A pie chart shall be provided which illustrates on a percentage basis the various generation resources, as detailed in paragraph (C)(1)(a) of this rule, used in the generation of the power offered under the contract.
+(a) A pie chart illustrating on a percentage basis the various generation resources, as detailed in paragraph (C)(1)(a) of this rule, used in the generation of the power offered under the contract.
 The percentages shall be rounded to the nearest one-half per cent.
-The pie chart shall not include colors, but shall include the use of shading and labels to more clearly communicate the information as set forth in appendices A and B to this rule.
-To the extent the pie chart included in appendices A and B to this rule cannot be replicated, CRES providers shall exercise reasonable efforts to simulate the required shading to the extent possible.
+The pie chart shall include the use of shading and labels, instead of colors, to more clearly communicate the information as set forth in appendices A and B to this rule.
+To the extent the pie chart included in appendices A and B to this rule cannot be replicated, CRES providers should exercise reasonable efforts to simulate the required shading to the extent possible.

-(b) A table shall be provided which illustrates the typical environmental characteristics associated with the generation resource categories detailed in paragraph (C)(1)(a) of this rule.
+(b) A table illustrating the typical environmental characteristics associated with the generation resource categories detailed in paragraph (C)(1)(a) of this rule.

 The general categories and assumptions to be depicted in the table are as follows: